Contact Us

 Overview

 The month of December has gotten off to a cold start across much of the eastern half of the nation and there will be multiple cold air outbreaks in coming days.
 Two signals that have foreshadowed a cold period include an unusually early season stratospheric warming event and the movement of a tropical disturbance into a position that favors colder-than-normal weather across much of the nation.
-In fact, there appears to be a second burst of stratospheric warming in the offing for later this month with a “stretched” polar vortex, and the tropical disturbance will likely stay in the same “cold” position” for awhile...both of these favor the notion of additional cold air outbreaks as we progress through the month.
+In fact, there appears to be a second burst of stratospheric warming in the offing for later this month resulting in a “stretched” polar vortex, and the tropical disturbance will likely persist in much of the same “cold” position” for awhile longer...both of these favor the idea of additional cold air outbreaks as we progress through the month.

-The cold pattern has been quite active as well and multiple storm threats are likely during the next few weeks.
-On Friday, low pressure will develop over the Tennessee Valley and head to the northeast, and it is likely to produce some accumulating snow in the southern Mid-Atlantic region later in the day.
-Another storm system may threaten the southern Mid-Atlantic region during the early part of next week.
-Later next week, it appears multiple “clipper” systems will have to be watched as they’ll drop southeast from southwestern Canada into the Great Lakes region and then to the Northeast US.
-Finally, the change in recent days of an index value known as the “Southern Oscillation” is raising a red flag to me that the chance of an east coast storm will be on the rise somewhere down the road with a likely activation of the sub-tropical jet stream.
+The cold pattern has been quite active as well and multiple systems will have to be watched in coming days.
+On Friday, low pressure will develop over the Deep South and head in an northeasterly direction.
+This system is likely to produce some accumulating snow in the southern half of the Mid-Atlantic region and looks like a light-to-moderate snow event.
+Another low pressure system may pull out of the southeastern states by early next week and head in an northeasterly direction at the same time a “clipper” moves southeastward across the Great Lakes…we’ll monitor this activity as it could result in some accumulating snow for the northern Mid-Atlantic and Northeast US.
+Later next week, it appears a couple of other “clipper” systems will drop southeastward from southwestern Canada into the Great Lakes and ultimately, to the Northeast US.
+Finally, the significant change in recent days of an index value known as the “Southern Oscillation” is raising a red flag that the chance of an east coast storm will be on the rise somewhere down the road as the sub-tropical jet stream likely becomes activated.

 Computer forecast models continue to have trouble seeing the cold air outbreaks more than a few days in advance...this "delta" in temperatures is quite dramatic for the 5-day period of Dec 12-Dec 17 between yesterday morning's 12Z (02 Dec) Euro EPS model run and last night's 00Z (03 Dec) run...much colder trending for most of the US and Canada.
 Map courtesy BAM Weather (X), ECMWF, weathermodels.com